Gabriela Silang: Relationship with her spouse, Diego Silang

 After being widowed by her first husband, Gabriela met future insurgent leader Diego Silang and married him in 1757.

 In 1762, as part of what would later be known as the Seven Years' War, the Kingdom of Great Britain declared war on Spain, and captured Manila, resulting in the British occupying the city and nearby Cavite.
 After the capture of Manila, an emboldened Diego sought to initiate an armed struggle to overthrow Spanish functionaries in Ilocos and replace them with native-born officials.
 He joined forces with the British, who appointed him governor of Ilocos on their behalf.
 During this revolt, Gabriela became one of Diego's closest advisors and his unofficial aide-de-camp during skirmishes with Spanish troops.
 She was also a major figure in her husband's co-operation with the British.

 Spanish authorities retaliated by offering a reward for Diego’s assassination.
 Consequently, his two former allies, Miguel Vicos and Pedro Becbec, killed him in Vigan on May 28, 1763.

-Revolutionary leadership in Abra
+Revolutionary leadership in Tayum

-After Diego's assassination, Gabriela fled to Tayum, Abra to seek refuge in the house of her paternal uncle, Nicolás Cariño.
+After Diego's murder, Gabriela fled to Tayum, now part of Abra, to seek refuge in the house of her paternal uncle, Nicolás Cariño.
 There, she appointed her first two generals, Miguel Flores and Tagabuen Infiel.
 She later assumed her husband's role as commander of the rebel troops and achieved a "priestess" status amongst her community and followers.
 Her popular image as the bolo-wielding La Generala on horseback stems from this period.